St. Patrick's Day - Laughing with Snakes in Kid's Books

-Irish writer Deirdre Madden composed her first children's book and called it Snakes' Elbows.
+Irish writer Deirdre Madden composed her first children's book in 2005 and called it Snakes' Elbows.

-Jasper is also a millionaire, is too greedy.
-The kinder, introverted Barney makes friends and helps others, but the extroverted Jasper drives people away..
+Jasper is also a millionaire, but also too greedy.
+The kinder, introverted Barney makes friends and helps others, but the extroverted Jasper drives people away.

 The Global Corner - Snake Protest Demonstration